Otmuchów Group

 Otmuchów Group is a corporate group of enterprises specialised in the food industry of confectioneries.
 The joint-stock company is registered on the Warsaw Stock Exchange.
 The headquarters of the dominating corporate unit is located in Otmuchów, Poland.

-The Otmuchów Group handles the production, packaging and distribution of chocolate, chocolate biscuits, bombonieres, pastilles, sweets as well as oatmeals and corn flakes.
+The Otmuchów Group handles the production, packaging and distribution of chocolate, chocolate biscuits, bonbonnieres, pastilles, sweets as well as oatmeals and corn flakes.
 The corporation specialises in the manufacture of food stuffs for the largest national and international retail chains in the domain of private label and business-to-business services.
 The corporation also manufactures and distributes under its own branding.

 As of 2016, the corporate group numbers 502 employees in its partnership and 914 in the corporate group.

 Structure

 The Otmuchów Group joint-stock company.

 Otmuchów Group holds production plants in: